aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfscalewindowext/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfscalewindowext/
 ---

-The META_SCALEWINDOWEXT record scales the horizontal and vertical<br/>                extents of the output window that is defined in the playback device<br/>                context by using the ratios formed by specified multiplicands and<br/>                divisors.
+**Summary:** The META_SCALEWINDOWEXT record scales the horizontal and vertical<br/>                extents of the output window that is defined in the playback device<br/>                context by using the ratios formed by specified multiplicands and<br/>                divisors.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)